hbraasch/FatFsFez/README.md

 FatFsFez
-c# port of FastFs for GHI FEZ
+c# port of FastFs for GHI FEZ.
 Works good enough for me: Please use at own risk.